ShishirPatil/gamepadtest/README.md

 This is a simple test for your gaming controller.

+Connect your controller and launch the [website](shishirpatil.github.io/gamepadtest/).
 Uses the [Gamepad API](http://www.w3.org/TR/gamepad/) in JavaScript.

-Forked by ShishirPatil from [@luser](https://github.com/luser/gamepadtest on Aug 12, 2020)
+Forked by ShishirPatil from [@luser](https://github.com/luser/gamepadtest) on Aug 12, 2020.

 Originally written in 2013 by Ted Mielczarek <ted@mielczarek.org>.
 Original License Message: